Overview of Cystic Fibrosis

 In patients with CF, Cl- ions do not move properly, and consequently the cells do not secrete normal mucus.
 Defective chloride transport also causes deficient water transport, so there is not enough water to wash the mucus away from the surface it is being secreted from.
 The accumulation of abnormally thick and sticky mucus causes obstruction and inflammation in the glands and ducts, eventually leading to serious tissue damage.

 How exactly is the gene damaged?
-In 70% to 80% of all CF cases, three of the base pairs in the gene are deleted and the amino acid that the triad codes for (phenylalanine) does not get made.
+In 70 to 80 percent of all CF cases, three of the base pairs in the gene are deleted and the amino acid that the triad codes for (phenylalanine) does not get made.
 The abnormal protein is called deltaF508 CFTR.
-The other 20% to 30% of CF cases result from one of hundreds of other possible mutations that can lead to abnormal CFTR proteins.
+The other 20 to 30 percent of CF cases result from one of hundreds of other possible mutations that can lead to abnormal CFTR proteins.

 Variations in the severity of CF symptoms probably result from variation in the particular mutation that causes the protein abnormality and (as of yet unknown) environmental factors that may influence how the genetic defect is manifested.
 Environmental factors include those that exist outside the person (e.g., their diet) and internal factors that a person may not have any control over (e.g., other factors about the biology of a person that affect how a protein works).
 When the environment affects how a gene is expressed, biologists call this "genotype by environment" interaction.